NemanjaTalijan/facebook/README.md

 # facebook
 Automation Testing Facebook Features (python)
-Test automation scripts are on the develop branch.
+- Test automation scripts are on the DEVELOP branch.